 You can also purchase the Shepherding a Child's Heart: Parent's Handbook here.
 The Parent's Handbook is not just a fill-in-the-blank study guide that rehearses the material in Shepherding a Child's Heart.
 In the ten years since the publication of Shepherding, Tedd Tripp has had the opportunity to teach on parenting to thousands of young parents across the country and in many other parts of the world.
 That, coupled with ten years of insights into God's Word on the subject, has resulted in a broader and deeper understanding of the content and application of Shepherding a Child's Heart.
 Here are questions about the meaning and application of Scripture texts to the challenges of shepherding children.
 There are sections of Bible study, application, strategic questions to help parents commit to change, and gospel encouragement that you can be a better parent because of the power of grace working in you.
 The Parent's Handbook is a valuable tool for personal or group study.

-What stage of child-rearing are you in today, and what resources have you found invaluable in your calling?
+What stage of child rearing are you in and what resources have you found valuable?

 I'm so glad you took the time to teach your two youngest how their actions can hurt others, Patsy!
 This is so important for us to do as parents who also want to spiritually mentor our children.
 And I'm also glad you were clear about what this exactly entails so that others can follow your lead as a godly parent.
 Thank you for this!
 I'll be pinning it today and scheduling it for later!